anvitasuresh/cse15l-lab-reports/lab5report.md

 # Debugging
 Today, we will be designing a debugging scenario by simulating a conversation that a student has with their TA regarding a problem with their code.
+The bug in this scenario is very common (it has happened to me many times!) so hopefully it helps anyone reading this :)

 ## Part 1 – Debugging Scenario